sarajmr/codepath-simpletodo/README.md

 The following **additional** features are implemented (not implemented yet in the basic app version, will target these features in the advanced version):

-* [X] Added spalsh screen, alert dialog, added status (DONE, TO-DO), icon, toolbar and some additional features as shown in Listly
+* [X] Added spalsh screen, alert dialog, added status (DONE, TO-DO), icon, toolbar and some additional features as shown in Listly app

 ## Video Walkthrough